The Empire Strikes Back: Filming at Elstree Studios

 Filming at Elstree began on March 13, 1979.
 Production remained behind schedule without Stage 3 (which had been destroyed by fire), and the incomplete Star Wars stage lacked protection from the cold weather.
 The result was that the crew had to work out of any available space.
 To save time, some scenes were shot simultaneously, such as those set in the ice cavern and medical bay.
 Kershner wanted each character to make a unique entrance in the film.
-While filming Vader's entrance, the snow troopers preceding Prowse tripped over the polystyrene ice, and the stuntman behind him stood on his cape, breaking it off, causing Prowse to fall onto the snow troopers.
+While filming Vader's entrance, the snow troopers preceding Prowse tripped over the polystyrene ice, and the stuntman behind Prowse stood on his cape and pulled it off, causing Prowse to fall onto the snow troopers.

 The shoot was strenuous and mired in conflicts.
 Fisher suffered from influenza and bronchitis, her weight dropped to 85 lb while working 12-hour days, and she collapsed on set from an allergic reaction to steam or spray paint.
 She was also allergic to most makeup.
-Her overuse of hallucinogens and painkillers worsened her condition, as did the anxiety she experienced while performing her speech to the rebels.
-Stress and personal traumas led to frequent arguments among Hamill, Fisher, and Ford.
+Her overuse of hallucinogens and painkillers worsened her condition, as did the anxiety she experienced while performing her speech to the Rebels.

+Stress and personal traumas led to frequent arguments between Hamill, Fisher, and Ford.
 Ford and Hamill fell ill or were injured at different times.
-Hamill was depressed by his isolation from human cast members, as his scenes required him to interact mostly with puppets, robots, and actors whose voices would be added later or dubbed over.
-He was meant to use an earpiece to hear Oz's Yoda dialogue, but for various reasons this did not work, and he struggled to form a relationship with the character.
+Hamill was depressed by his isolation from human cast members, as many of his scenes required him to interact mostly with puppets, robots, and actors whose voices would be added later or dubbed over.
+He was meant to use an earpiece to hear Oz's Yoda dialogue, but for various reasons this did not work, making it difficult for him to form a relationship with the character.
 The Dagobah set was liberally sprayed with mineral oil, which caused him physical discomfort for long periods.
-Hamill called it a "physical ordeal the whole time ... but I don't really mind that".
-At one point, Oz cheered Hamill up with a Miss Piggy routine.
+However, Hamill would later say that he did not mind the various stressors.
+At one point, Oz cheered him up with a Miss Piggy routine.
 Hamill recalled Ford giving him a kiss instead of reading his lines, which entertained the crew.
 Mayhew fell ill while filming Han's torture scene because the set used bursts of steam, which raised the ambient temperature to 90 F while he was wearing a wool suit.